hannahmetzler/hannahmetzler.github.io/publications.md

 ### Selected Presentations & Posters

-* **2019** “Science Shorty: From power postures to Open Science”, 31st WISIA Symposium, Vienna, Austria.
+* **8 November, 2019** “Science Shorty: From power postures to Open Science”, 31st WISIA Symposium, Vienna, Austria.
 Talk.
-* **2018** “Body posture impact on action decisions under social threat”, Meeting of the European Society for Cognitive and Affective Neuroscience, Leiden, Netherlands.
+* **21 July, 2018** “Body posture impact on action decisions under social threat”, Meeting of the European Society for Cognitive and Affective Neuroscience, Leiden, Netherlands.
 Talk.
 * **2017** Metzler H., Grèzes J. „Your body affects your mind: Body posture effects on mental images of faces (studies 1-4).”
 International Convention for Psychological Science, Vienna, Austria.
 Poster.
 * **2016** “Power Postures and Social Cognition: A PhD Experience in the middle of a controversy”, ENP seminar “Statistics and Reproducibility: Current Challenges in Neuroscience”, Paris.
 Talk.
 * **2016** Metzler H., Grèzes J. „Your body affects your mind: Body posture effects on mental images of faces (studies 1-3).”
 European Society for Cognitive and Affective Neuroscience, Porto, Portugal.
 Poster.